-The uplink LCS-UP transport procedures and the downlink LCS-UP transport procedures can be performed on the LCS secured user plane connection over a PDU session via 3GPP access in 5GS as specified in clauses 4.2 and 4.3.
+The uplink LCS-UP transport procedures and the downlink LCS-UP transport procedures can be performed on the LCS-UP connection over a PDU session via 3GPP access in 5GS as specified in clauses 4.2 and 4.3.

 LCS-UPP messages are transported in an IP packet according to clause 7.2.1.